 The Farne Islands

 The Farne Islands lie two to three miles off the Northumberland coast midway between the fishing village of Seahouses and the magnificent Castle of Bamburgh.
-The Farne Islands are a hub for wildlife and these rocky island habitats are perfect for seales and many species of seabirds.
+The Farne Islands are a hub for wildlife and these rocky island habitats are perfect for seals and many species of seabirds.
 The Farne Islands have possibly the most exciting seabird colony in England with unrivalled views of 23 species, including around 37,000 pairs of puffin.
 It’s also home to a large grey seal colony, with more than 1,000 pups born every autumn.

 Historically, the islands have strong links with Celtic Christianity and St Cuthbert, who lived here in the 7th Century.
 There’s also a medieval pele tower and Victorian lighthouse here, plus a visitor centre and easy access boardwalk.
 Many of the islands hide underwater at high tide.
 Visitors pass lots of these inaccessible islets on boat trips – a short journey to a different world!

 Open from May to July, Staple Island is home to puffins, shags, guillemots and many Atlantic Grey Seals.
 National Trust rangers live on the Inner Farne and welcome visitors by boat.
 They live here for the entire season, overlooking the colony and keeping the wildlife safe.
-May different birds can be viewed on the Farnes, but beware of the Arctic Turns who will protect their chicks if you walk too close so bring a hat!
+Many different birds can be viewed on the Farnes, but beware of the Arctic Terns who will protect their chicks if you walk too close so bring a hat!

 Longstone Lighthouse stands on the outer group of the Farnes.
 It was made famous on the 7th September 1838 by Grace Darling when she and her father rescued nine survivors from the Forfarshire, a paddle steam ship which ran aground on Big Harcar in stormy seas.
 Longstone Lighthouse was manned for 164 years before automation was introduced in 1990.